Changes Ahead for Classic Car Owners in New Government Consultation

 Julie Lennard, Chief Executive Officer at the DVLA, underscores the importance of keeping pace with technological advancements in the classic car realm.
 By soliciting input from enthusiasts and industry stakeholders, the DVLA aims to streamline policies and registration processes, making them more accessible and user-friendly.
 With an estimated 1.1 million vehicles falling under the historic vehicle tax class, the significance of this consultation cannot be overstated.
 Classic car owners and enthusiasts alike are encouraged to participate in shaping the future of the industry by providing feedback during the eight-week consultation period, which runs until July 4, 2024.
 Following the consultation, the Government is poised to enact responsive measures to address the concerns and aspirations of the classic car community.
 To get involved, read on: Link to the Call for Evidence Post

-Winter Car Care | Part 1 – Before Winter Storage
+Winter Car Care | Part 2 – At its winter resting place

 If you are taking your vehicle off the road for winter there are a number of things to do before you lock the door and walk away.
 If you simply let your vehicle sit in the garage for six months, you may return to a dead battery, a damaged engine, ruined tires and a rat’s